-I first got interested in this topic to better understand our physical adaptation through our cultural development.
+I first got interested in this topic to understand our physical adaptation through cultural development better.

 Our distant ancestors lived very simply.
 They were hunter-gatherers who also fought, ran, and survived.
 They also played, discovered, invented and developed, passing their knowledge on to future generations.

 Unfortunately, with the fast pace of development over the last two hundred years, we didn't have enough evolutionary time to physically adapt to our modern lives.
 We now spend most our time sitting in front of computers, around a dinner table with family and friends, driving cars, watching TV, or standing all day at work.
 We drive to get our food, walk only to get to the bus stop or the loo at work, and even take escalators or lifts to take us up and down.
 We have therefore lost our physical abilities, building blockages by tethering our nerves, spasming our muscles and stiffening our joints.

 Biomechanics is the study of human movement and how it interacts with our environment (work, sport, chores).
 It can be categorised in one of two ways:

 Extrinsic Biomechanics: analyses movement, making sure it's performed most efficiently.
 For example, a PT/Coach directs your posture during a chest press, "Keep your lower back flat, wrist locked…" or a deadlift "Hold the bar below the knee, stick your bum out, keep the bar close to the body, disengage/lock your lower back…".